Skyscanner/backpack-android/docs/ARCHITECTURE.md

 ```xml
   <BpkChip style="@style/RedChip" app:chipSelectedBackgroundColor="@colors/bpkRed500" />
 ```
-This is not advertised and is not how we intend theming to be used.
+This is not advertised and is not a supported way for theming to be used.
+If you do this, we cannot guarantee that small changes to Backpack will not break your UI.

 ## Testing